 - Focus on your branding.

-One example of how to grow a small business in a niche industry is Revelation Pets.
-By using their experience in pet care, they were able to create a high-end doggy spa and even help start a specialty dog grooming business.
+One example that highlights how to grow a small business in a niche industry is Revelation Pets.
+Using their experience in pet care, they created a high-end doggy spa and even helped start a specialty dog grooming business.

-The good news is that the growth strategy Revelation Pets used can be easily used to help any small business, not just those in the pet industry.
+The good news is that any small business can use Revelation Pets’ growth strategy — not just those in the pet industry.
 The key to their successful marketing plan is to stay flexible and adapt each growth strategy tip to your specific situation.

 Let’s get into the “how” of how to grow a small business!